 "He did his job with Arsenal, he scores goals.
 In his first season, he has had a very good season.
 He should have more playing time in the France team, I thought he would have a little more," Koscielny told RMC Sport.

 Giroud has been unable to dislodge Real Madrid's Karim Benzema from Deschamp's line-up but Koscielny believes the competition between the two is only healthy for the team overall.

 "Now we are lucky to have very good strikers in the France team, so the competition is there," he added.

-Even if Giroud continues to contribute to the side from the bench, Koscielny believes the Arsenal striker will always do his utmost to help the team.
-The Gunners' striker scored a 94th minute equaliser against World champions Spain in France's last qualifier.
+Even if Giroud continues to contribute to the side from the bench, Koscielny feels the Arsenal striker will always do his utmost to help the team.
+The Gunners' attacker scored a 94th-minute equaliser against World champions Spain in France's last qualifier.